-EPA has defined seven reasons to remove a water from the 303(d) list, as described below.
-When any of the seven reasons are determined accurate by the state, a request can be made to delist the water/pollutant combination from the 303(d) list.
+EPA has defined seven reasons to remove an impaired water from the 303(d) list, as described below.
+When a waterbody satisfies any of these seven criteria as determined by the state, a request can be made to EPA to delist the pollutant-waterbody combination from the 303(d) list.

 - The state determines water quality standards are being met.

 - There was a flaw in the original 303(d) listing.

 - Other pollution controls are expected to meet the water quality standard.

 - The impairment is due to a condition other than a pollutant, e.g., a natural environmental condition or a condition not addressed by the total maximum daily load (TMDL) process.

 - EPA has approved a TMDL and the listing was moved to Category 4A.

 - The waterbody is not within the state's jurisdiction.

 - Other reasons that are defined as needed.

 Waterbodies with approved TMDLs are currently placed in Category 4A.
 Water bodies that are in 4A and now meet the designated use may be categorized in Category 2.
 It is important to note that water bodies and segments must be moved into Category 2 by designated use, not by pollutant.
 To qualify for Category 2, the water body would have to fully meet the designated use; if other pollutants were still causing an impairment for that use, the waterbody could not be moved into Category 2, instead it would be listed in both Categories 4A and 5.